Quickly organize and share data during humanitarian crises with the help of mobile data collection apps.

 - mHRs built with CommCare are interoperable via MOTECH with other tools built by HROs.
 This enables apps to be tested prior to a crisis, and reduces complications arising from multiple data systems that must be coordinated with different parties.

 - HIPPA compliant tools enable HROs to selectively and securely share data on protected networks.

-Most mHRs have been designed by technologists rather than HROs and are not tailored to the needs of their users.
+Problem: Most mHRs have been designed by technologists rather than HROs and are not tailored to the needs of their users.
 Responders must juggle a number of information sources that are often poorly coordinated.

 - Combined mobile data collection, interactive SMS applications, and inventory tracking improve response coordination and service delivery.

 - Integrated, comprehensive functionality allows features to be turned on or off (e.g. cash transfer programs, preparedness training, beneficiary feedback systems).

 - Methods for sharing data between users off of local servers (e.g. “hastily formed networks” on local Wi-Fi or SD card transfer) enable use while domestic mobile networks are down.